ibm-cloud-docs/vpc/cr-create-route.md

 1. In the New route side panel, enter the following information:

    * **Destination CIDR** - The destination CIDR of the route.
    * **Action** - Values are:<ul><li>**Deliver** - Routes the packet to the next hop target.
 You can add multiple routes with the same address prefix.
-The virtual router performs equal-cost, multi-path routing (ECMP) using the different next hop IP addresses.</li><li>**Drop** - Drops the packet.</li><li>**Delegate** - Routes the packet using the system routing table.</li></ul>
+The virtual router performs equal-cost, multi-path routing (ECMP) using the different next hop IP addresses.</li><li>**Drop** - Drops the packet.</li><li>**Delegate** - Routes the packet by using the system routing table.</li></ul>
    * Type - (Egress traffic type only) Choose either **IP Address** or **VPN connection**.
 If you select **IP Address**, enter the **Next hop**.
 If you choose **VPN Connection**, select from the list of available VPN gateways or connections.

-   Traffic egressing a subnet routes using the custom routing table associated with the subnet.
+   Traffic egressing a subnet routes that use the custom routing table that is associated with the subnet.
 If no matching route is found in a custom routing table, routing continues using the VPC system routing table.
 You can avoid this behavior with a custom routing table default route with an action of **Drop**.
    {: note}

 1. Click **Save** to save the new route.
 The route appears on the Routing table details page.